offline-ai/cli/README.md

 **Features**:

+* Enable the local deployment and execution of large language models (LLMs) such as LLaMA, Qwen, Gemma, Phi, GLM, Mistral, and more.
+* Achieve or approximate the performance of ChatGPT 4 with open-source LLMs of medium to small scale (35B-4B parameters).
 * User-friendly for ai development and creation of intelligent applications...
 * Low-code or even no-code solutions for rapid ai development...
 * Flexible, adding custom instructions within scripts, and inter-script calls...